chipsalliance/caliptra-rtl/README.md

 ## **Simulation Flow** ##

 ### Caliptra Top VCS Steps: ###
-1. Setup tools, add to PATH (ensure riscv64-unknown-elf-gcc is also available)
+1. Setup tools, add to PATH (ensure RISC-V toolchain is also available)
 2. Define all environment variables above
     - For the initial test run after downloading repository, `iccm_lock` is recommended for TESTNAME
     - See [Regression Tests](#Regression-Tests) for information about available tests.
 3. Create a run folder for build outputs (and cd to it)
-4. [OPTIONAL] By default, this run flow will use the riscv64 toolchain to compile test firmware (according to TESTNAME) into program.hex, iccm.hex, dccm.hex, and mailbox.hex.
+4. [OPTIONAL] By default, this run flow will use the RISC-V toolchain to compile test firmware (according to TESTNAME) into program.hex, iccm.hex, dccm.hex, and mailbox.hex.
 As a first pass, integrators may alternatively use the pre-built hexfiles for convenience (available for [iccm_lock](src/integration/test_suites/iccm_lock) test).
 To do this, copy [iccm_lock.hex](src/integration/test_suites/iccm_lock/iccm_lock.hex) to the run directory and rename to `program.hex`. [dccm.hex](src/integration/test_suites/iccm_lock/iccm_lock.hex) should also be copied to the run directory, as-is.
 Use `touch iccm.hex mailbox.hex` to create empty hex files, as these are unnecessary for `iccm_lock` test.
 5. Invoke `${CALIPTRA_ROOT}/tools/scripts/Makefile` with target 'program.hex' to produce SRAM initialization files from the firmware found in `src/integration/test_suites/${TESTNAME}`
     - E.g.: `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile program.hex`
     - NOTE: TESTNAME may also be overridden in the makefile command line invocation, e.g. `make -f ${CALIPTRA_ROOT}/tools/scripts/Makefile TESTNAME=iccm_lock program.hex`